BroadbandForum/usp/specification/architecture/index.md

 The Endpoint Identifier is a locally or globally unique USP layer identifier of an Endpoint.
 Whether it is globally or locally unique depends on the scheme used for assignment.

-The Endpoint Identifier (ID) is used in Message Headers and various Parameters to uniquely identify Controller and Agent Endpoints.
+The Endpoint Identifier (ID) is used in the USP Record and various Parameters in a USP Message to uniquely identify Controller and Agent Endpoints.
 It can be globally or locally unique, either among all Endpoints or among all Controllers or all Agents, depending on the scheme used for assignment.

 The Endpoint ID is comprised of two mandatory and one optionally mandatory components: `authority-scheme`, `authority-id`, and `instance-id`.